University Research Lecturer in Ornithology & Conservation

 Within Ethno-ornithology my work focuses on the unique significance of birds in the engagement between humans and nature.
 Birds feature in the folklore of every human culture (some 7000), a fact which needs to be recognised to a much greater extent than has hitherto been so in order to develop sustainable conservation strategies that support the needs of both humans and wildlife.
 With my colleague Sonia Tidemann, I was priviledged to co-edit the book Ethno-ornithology: Birds, Indigenous Peoples, Culture and Society, published in 2010 in hardback and in paperback in the following year.
 The book shows that within the broader context of ethno-biology, ethno-ornithology has hitherto largely concerned relatively localized anthropological studies of the ways in which indigenous people engage (or have engaged) with birds, for example in language, for food, companionship, art and inspiration, in connection with spirituality, and as a significant element of folk-taxonomy and Traditional Ecological Knowledge (TEK).
 But practically, ethno-ornithology is now developing as a contributor to grass-roots policy formation in connection with global issues as diverse as nature conservation, human conflict resolution and peace-building.
 In 2013 I was awarded a substantial grant by the Arts & Humanities Research Council to develop EWA: the Ethno-ornithlogy World Archive, in collaboration with Birdlife International, Lynx Edicions and the Endangered Languages Archive at SOAS London.
 Se the EWA link below.

-At present I serve on the Scientific Programme Committee of International Ornithological Congress (IOC Tokyo 2014) and the Local Organising Committee for the European Ornithologists' Union (EOU) conference at the University of East Anglia (UEA) in August 2013.
+I have served on the Scientific Programme Committees of the International Ornithological Congress (IOC Tokyo 2014) and European Ornithologists' Union (Riga 2012).
 I am a contributor to the Religion and Conservation Research Collaborative (RCRC) of the Religion and Conservation Biology Working Group (RCBWG) of the Society for Conservation Biology (SCB).
 I am currently a Trustee of A Rocha UK, an advisor to A Rocha International, and am helping with the formation of a new A Rocha initiative in Nigeria.
 I am Co-convenor of Oxpeace - the Oxford University Network for Peace Studies.
 In the past, as a Council member of the British Trust for Ornithology (BTO) I chaired the UK Bird Ringing Committee.
 I edited Bird Study (1993-1998) for the BTO, and Ibis (1998-2006) for the BOU.
 I was awarded the Tucker Medal of the BTO in 1999, and the Union Medal of the BOU in 2012.
-I am President of the Oxford Ornithological Society.
+I am a Vice-President of the Oxford Ornithological Society having formerly been President for more than 25 years.

 Gosler, A.G., Bhagwat, S., Harrop, S., Bonta, M. & Tidemann, S. (2013) Chapter 6: Leadership and listening: inspiration for conservation mission and advocacy.
 In Macdonald, D. & Willis, K.J. (eds) Key Topics in Conservation Biology 2.
 J. Wiley & Sons, Ltd., Oxford.
 In Press.